EU Regulation on Medical Devices

 All the tasks of the PRRC are outlined in Article 15 of the MDR Regulation.

-Are you one of our distributors for medical device products?
+Are you one of our Distributors for medical device products?

-Are you a Bericah Exclusive customer for private label medical device products?
+Are you a Bericah Exclusive Customer for private label medical device products?

 We will help you better understand the obligations, responsibilities, risks, and sanctions introduced by the MDR Regulation.